Two Faculty Positions in Theoretical Physics

-Consideration of applications will begin on 1 December 2014 but applications will be accepted until the position is filled.
+Further information about the search can be obtained from Paul Garrett, Chair, Department of Physics, University of Guelph, Guelph, Ontario, Canada N1G 2W1.
+Consideration of applications will begin on December 1, 2015 but applications will be accepted until the position is filled.

-All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents of Canada will be given priority.
-The University of Guelph is committed to equity in its policies, practices, and programs, supports diversity in its teaching, learning and work environments, and ensures that applications from members of underrepresented groups are seriously considered under its employment equity policy.
-All qualified individuals who would contribute to the further diversification of our University community are encouraged to apply.
+The University of Guelph is committed to equity in its policies, practices, and programs, supports diversity in its teaching, learning and work environments, and ensures that applications for members of underrepresented groups are seriously considered under its employment equity policy.
+All qualified individuals who could contribute to the further diversification of our University community are encouraged to apply.

 Note: GTA job postings and applications have been centralized and are available at the following url: www.uoguelph.ca/sessional_ta/